Author picture Fongang Rodrique

 A Hookdeck Event is the webhook delivered by Hookdeck including configurations or filters applied to a destination (ex. to localhost app).

-See more details on managing Hookdeck requests and events on the Hookdeck documentation.
+For more details on managing Hookdeck requests and events, refer to the Hookdeck documentation.

-In this tutorial, you have learned how to receive Paddle webhook events through Hookdeck, a reliable webhook provisioning platform, to an application running on localhost.
+In this guide, you have learned how to receive Paddle webhook events through Hookdeck to an application running on localhost.

-Hookdeck can be used safely to consume, monitor, and troubleshoot your Paddle webhooks.
+Hookdeck can be used to safely consume, monitor, and troubleshoot your Paddle webhooks, ensuring reliable event handling and replay capabilities.